marcuswhybrow/ray-peat-rodeo/content/2020-04-26-a-new-landscape-of-life-and-learning.md

 DB: [1:28:39] That's insane.
 I recently was hearing some commentary on heart stroke.
 Heart disease patients have been not coming in recently because they're afraid to go into an environment where all these people are going in with the COVID symptoms.
 And this commentary was saying they think a lot of people are dying at home, alone, because they're not getting the medical attention.
 But I'm wondering if the reverse of that is also true.
 That some people are not going in and actually it's saving their lives not getting medical attention, in some way.

 RP: Yeah.
-From that observation in Germany of the two hospitals with different approaches, that was [[Luciano Gattinoni]] who mentioned that.
+From that observation in Germany of the two hospitals with different approaches, that was [[Gattinoni, Luciano]] who mentioned that.
 If that sort of thing is true then you're saving your life by lightening the hospital.

 DB: [1:29:45] You know that idea that habits take a while to cement themselves: human behaviour is hard to change.
 I wonder if some things as basic as not wanting to go to the hospital will last in people?
 Or do you think people will just go right back to their ways, as before?